 “Breaststroke is typically the easiest for beginners to learn,” says Arnold.
 “One of the key reasons for this is that it allows you to keep your head above water at all times.”
 But make sure you switch it up with other types of stroke, like freestyle and back crawl.

-Perfect your freestyle
+4. Perfect your freestyle

 Also known as front crawl, this stroke is suitable during pregnancy as keeps hips in a neutral position.
 “Spread your fingers slightly to pull yourself along,” explains Campus.
-“Kick like a champion—use your legs to provide a strong foundation for your stroke.”
+“Kick like a champion, use your legs to provide a strong foundation for your stroke.”

 Lauren is a freelance writer and editor with more than six years of digital and magazine experience.
-In addition to Womanandhome.com and sister site My Imperfect Life, she has also penned news and features for titles including The Telegraph, Stylist, Dazed, Grazia, The Sun's Fabulous, Yahoo Style UK and Get The Gloss.
+In addition to Womanandhome.com she has penned news and features for titles including Women's Health, The Telegraph, Stylist, Dazed, Grazia, The Sun's Fabulous, Yahoo Style UK and Get The Gloss.

 While Lauren specializes in covering wellness topics—ranging from nutrition and fitness, to health conditions and mental wellbeing—she has written across a diverse range of lifestyle topics, including beauty and travel.
-Career highlights so far include: spending the day as a Playboy Bunny, luxury spa-hopping in Spain, interviewing Heidi Klum and joining an £18k-a-year London gym.
-Someone’s got to do it!
+Career highlights so far include: luxury spa-hopping in Spain, interviewing Heidi Klum and joining an £18k-a-year London gym.

-By Laura Harman • Published
+By Anna Rahmanan • Published

-By Aoife Hanna • Published
+By Stephanie Maylor • Published